MikeAustin71/pathfileopsgo/README.md

 # pathfileops

-*pathfileops* is a software library or in go parlance, a software *package*.
+*pathfileops* is a software library or in *Go* parlance, a software *package*.

-This package provides software types and methods used in the management, organization and control of disk files and directories.
+This package is written in the *Go* programming language, a.k.a 'golang'.

-*pathfileops* is written in the *Go* programming language, a.k.a 'golang'.
+*pathfileops* provides software types and methods used in the management, organization and control of disk files and directories.

 The source code repository for this package is located at: https://github.com/MikeAustin71/pathfileopsgo.git